 After a seven studio bidding war, Josh’s next spec, The Passion of the Ark, sold to Sony in a multi-million dollar deal.
 The script, which he co-wrote with screenwriter Bobby Florsheim, was eventually developed into the sequel to Bruce Almighty (Evan Almighty) which starred Steve Carell and Morgan Freeman.
 After that, Josh and Bobby wrote a comedy for Fox, which has The Girl Next Door/Let's Be Cops director Luke Greenfield attached to helm.

 Josh’s writing slate expanded to include several new high profile projects.
 Extra, Extra, which he and Florsheim wrote for Dreamworks and Steven Spielberg, is an ambitious, special-effects romantic comedy set in 1939 Hollywood.
-The other film, Man-Witch, being produced by Original Films and Neil Moritz, is a special effects tent-pole comedy about a man who learns he has witch-like powers and is sent off to the witch training academy with a horde of pre-pubescent little girls to learn to control his craft.
+The other film, Man-Witch, being produced by Original Films, is a special effects tent-pole comedy about a man who learns he has witch-like powers and is sent off to the witch training academy with a horde of pre-pubescent little girls to learn to control his craft.
 The film will also be produced by Todd Phillips (Old School, The Hangover).

 Josh co-penned the book adaptation of Lisa Lutz’ amazing novel The Spellman Files for Laura Ziskin and Paramount Pictures.
 The book, which follows a family of private investigators, is close to Josh’s heart because his father (Pete Stolberg) was a P.I. himself.
 The script landed on the coveted black list.

 Next, Josh co-wrote (with Pete Goldfinger) a new update of the camp horror classic Piranha which was helmed by horror film master Alexandre Aja (High Tension, The Hills Have Eyes) and which was produced by Dimension.
 The film, shot in 3D, opened theatrically in August, 2010 to impressive reviews.
 It stars Richard Dreyfuss, Ving Rhames, Elisabeth Shue, Christopher Lloyd, Adam Scott, and Jerry O'Connell.
 Josh also received a co-producer credit on the sequel, Piranha 3DD.